dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/dc_4_eu_pilot_1_auas_scenario.md

 - **Number of users onboarded**:\
   53 students
 - **Credentials issued**:\
-  224 educational credentials
+  324 educational credentials
 - **Credentials verified**:\
-  114 Integrity checks only
+  114 credentials verified in SaaS testenvironment (amount lower then amount issued, only because lack of time)
 - **Successes**:
-  - Smooth issuance process
+  - activating process wallet, Smooth issuance and verification process after initial hickups, functionality of verification for both student and institutions, positive about possibility of selective disclosure in verification process
 - **Issues encountered**:
-  - No RP certificate provisioned
+  - technical and user experience challenges (slow performance)
+  - usability limited (lack of visual guidance)
 - **Deviation from plan**:
-  - Verification limited to integrity checks
+  - delay in piloting with the result of cancelling 6 testsessions; adding EHIC; having to skip both EducationalID and revoking process of credentials as those services were not available

 ---

 ## 6. Testing Results and Observations

 - **What worked as expected**:
-  - Credential issuance
+  - after initial hickups, most features worked as planned: credential issuance, activating wallets, verification process, and selective disclosure in verif process (above expectations) within the SaaS environment of WP7
 - **What did not work and why**:
-  - No cross-border verification due to lack of RP certificates
+  - revocation process did not work as it was not available in the interop lab, the same goes for EducationalID
 - **Feedback from users**:
-  - Positive about simplicity
+- Positive about simplicity, selective disclosure and the idea behind this testwallet.
 - **Impact on user experience and feasibility**:
-  - Verification limited
+  - users recommending improvements in performance, clarity, and accessibility as they believe in the principle of the wwwallet and digital credentials

 ---